 Empathy Improves Cultural Awareness

-Encouraging empathy in the workplace could lead to better cultural awareness.
-A workplace is likely to have employees from various ethnicities and cultural backgrounds.
-By allowing employees to share their thoughts and express ideas freely, leaders can improve their cultural awareness.
+Encouraging empathy in the workplace leads to stronger cultural awareness.
+Most workplaces have employees from various age groups, ethnicities, and cultural backgrounds.
+By creating a space where employees feel safe enough to share their thoughts and ideas freely, leaders can improve cultural awareness and benefit from diversity.

 This is especially important if your company hires people from around the world.
-When your leaders invest time to understand other cultures, employees will in turn take those same steps, ensuring better communication and understanding with clients and customers.
+When your leaders invest time to understand other cultures, employees will in turn take those same steps.
+This ensures better communication and understanding with clients and customers.

 Empathy Boosts Innovative Thinking

-Empathic leaders cultivate a workplace that encourages collaboration and innovation.
+Empathic leaders cultivate a culture of collaboration and innovation.
 Employees are more likely to share new ideas with their employers when they believe that they will be heard and acknowledged for their contributions.

 At the top of the company structure, leaders may not be aware of issues occurring lower in the organizational hierarchy.
-Being empathic and allowing honesty about employee experiences will ensure employees are comfortable voicing their opinions and new ideas.
+Being empathic and inviting honesty helps ensure that employees are comfortable voicing their opinions and new ideas.

-In high-stress situations at work, empathetic leaders need self-control and to learn how to control their feelings and emotions.
+In high-stress situations, empathetic leaders need self-control over their feelings and emotions.
 They should avoid letting a negative situation get the better of them.
-Lashing out is the easiest way to ensure someone will not come to you with a concern in the future.
+Lashing out is one of the easiest ways to tank your team’s morale.
+It also ensures that someone will avoid coming to you with a concern in the future.

-Self-control is a skill developed when one understands their personality style and how to make productive interactions with their coworkers.
-TeamBonding’s DISC Training activity aims to help individuals discover their personality styles to better understand how they and others respond to one another.
+Self-control is a skill developed when one understands their personality, leadership style, and how to have productive interactions with coworkers.

 DiSC

-Employees and coworkers cannot read your mind and will do something that upsets you if you have not communicated your expectations.
-Communicating what you expect and what you are looking for will ensure that the work gets done correctly.
-However, this is not a one-way street.
+Employees and coworkers can’t read your mind.
+If you don’t communicate your expectations directly and clearly, they will do things that upset you at no fault of their own.
+Communicating what you expect and what you are looking for ensures that the work gets done correctly.

-Empathetic leaders need to be able to lend an ear to others when they need to say something.
+This is not a one-way street, though.
+Empathetic leaders need to be able to lend an ear to others.
 Listening and acknowledging that you have heard them is an effective way to cultivate respect and empathy in the workplace.
+From there, you must respect the boundaries and expectations that are communicated to you.

-Having empathy for your employees ensures that there is understanding and better collaboration in the workplace.
-This leads to the more effective execution of business strategies and higher productivity.
+Having empathy for your employees creates understanding and better collaboration in the workplace.
+This leads to the more effective execution of business strategies and higher productivity, which boosts your bottom line.

-Team building exercises will allow you and your employees to discover more about yourselves and how you work with others in a safe space.
-Browse through TeamBonding activities to find ideas on how to bond more with your team and build these connections.
+These exercises allow you and your employees to discover more about yourselves and how you work with others in a safe space.
+Check out the full catalog of TeamBonding activities to find ideas on how to bond more with your team and strengthen connections.

 Team Contributor